 Indigo plantation in India came under scholarly examination initially in the context of colonial oppression and the indigenous protest against it, as a part of the history of freedom struggle.
-Over the years, it has become an aspect of economic history and history of the peasant movement.
+Over the years, it has become an aspect of economic history and of the history of the peasant movement.
 In the 1990s, Deepak Kumar briefly touched upon its scientific component in his Science and the Raj 1857-1905.(1) Subsequently, Prakash Kumar took up the subject, taking a deeper interest in its scientific aspects, which has culminated finally in the present work, Indigo Plantations and Science in Colonial India.
-This is the first full- fledged independent work on the subject concerning India.
+This is the first fully- fledged independent work on the subject concerning India.

 The introduction to the book begins with an engaging story of indigo plantation in South Asia and the world, touching upon the various aspects of historical research on the subject and its conceptual underpinnings.
 In chapter one, the author introduces the reader to the world of indigo plantation with a focus on the diaspora.
 Starting with the Caribbean indigo, he visits the indigo industry in Saint Domingue, Guatemala and Carolina before he turns to Bengal in India – the main location of his study.
 In this detour, he gathers valuable information on the scientific aspects of indigo cultivation and dye making, and the international trading that influenced the indigo industry in India as well.